kingam280/productivity-counter/README.md

 - signing up ang logging in implemented with Firebase Authentiaction
 - timer section with countdown timer and possibility to add label
-- saving sessions to Firebase Realtime Database
+- saving sessions to Firebase Realtime Database for logged users
+- save sessions to local storage for not logged users
 - stats section for logged users which shows latest sessions
 - settings with possibility to set focus time and alarm sound

 To do:

-- save sessions to local storage for nost logged users
 - charts in stats section
 - tests